Noise475/DevOps-Practice/terragrunt/README.md

 - vpc

 ## Terraform-docs
-Module documentation for terragrunt is generated using the `generate-docs.sh` script which requires `terraform-docs` to be installed
+Module documentation for terragrunt is generated using the `generate-docs.sh` script which requires `terraform-docs` to be installed.

+using homebrew:
+`brew install terraform-docs`

 ## Creating a key-pair
 You may find that creating an rsa key directly results in too big a char set for AWS/Terraform to process(greater than 255 error).
 This can be overcome by using the ed25519 standard to create a key.